arjun-menon/tax-analyzer/ReadMe.md

 Calculate Taxes in NYC
 ======================
-This tool gives you a detailed slab-by-slab breakdown of the taxes owed by taxes owed by an unmarried individual with no dependants living and working in New York City.
+This tool gives you a detailed slab-by-slab breakdown of the taxes owed by an unmarried individual living in New York City.

 ![Snapshot of web-based interface](https://raw.githubusercontent.com/arjun-menon/nyc-taxes/master/res/snapshot-web.png)